phurin-git/dev-playground/README.md

 let value = array.reduce(function(accumulator, currentValue, index, arr), initialValue)

 /*
-- `accumulator`             : The accumulator accumulates the callback's return values; it is the accumulated value previously returned in the last invocation of the callback, or initialValue, if supplied. currentValue                : The current element being processed in the array.
+- `accumulator`             : The accumulator accumulates the callback's return values it is the accumulated value previously returned in the last invocation of the callback, or initialValue, if supplied. currentValue                : The current element being processed in the array.
 - `index` (Optional)        : The index of the current element being processed in the array.
 - `arr` (Optional)          : The array `reduce` was called upon.